e-n-f/if-then-else/if-then-else.md

 ![16](https://user-images.githubusercontent.com/1951835/53197134-6aa14600-35ce-11e9-9312-9332ca7b8184.png)

-The Algol "if" construction didn't have anything like "else."
+However, Algol 58 also had a second conditional form, called "if either."
-Instead, they had a second conditional form called "if either," that *did* have its own "end" statement at the end of a block of ifs, and used "or if" for what we would now call "else if."
-Like the American proposal that had gone in, the "if either" form still didn't have the idea of an "else" that was not followed by another if.
+In this form, you could say "or if" to do the same thing as we now do with "else if."
+But there is nothing equivalent to "else" by itself, without another "if."

 * http://www.softwarepreservation.org/projects/ALGOL/report/Algol58_preliminary_report_CACM.pdf